Power Ultrasound for Water-in-Diesel Emulsions

 Heavy-Duty Ultrasound Equipment

-The ultrasonic emulsion fuel production can be securely controlled via PC or browser control, whilst the two separate feeding streams of water and fuel allow for an accurate dosage of the water-fuel ratio and the regulation/ adaption of the fuel mixture during operation in accordance to the current engine load/ speed.
+The ultrasonic emulsion-fuel production can be securely controlled via browser control, whilst the two separate feeding streams of water and fuel allow for an accurate dosage of the water-fuel ratio and the regulation / adaption of the fuel mixture during operation in accordance to the current engine load / speed.

 - Al-Iwayzy, Saddam H.; Yusaf, Talal; Al-Juboori, Raed A. (2014): Biofuels from the Fresh Water Microalgae Chlorella vulgaris (FWM-CV) for Diesel Engines.
 Energies 7/2014.
 1829-1851.